Visit These Haunted Locations and Scary Legends Around Sioux Falls

 The Orpheum Theater and Actors Studio

 A ghost who haunts the Actors Studio belongs to a man who was dancing with a woman whose husband had gone to war.
 The soldier returned, and in a fit of rage, killed the man.
 The victim's ghost now roams the studio whistling "Twinkle, Twinkle, Little Star".
 On the bright side, it is said to be good luck when the ghost shows up on the opening night of a performance.

 Can you hear sweeping in the courtroom late at night?
 Legend says you can.
 One witness saw the large curtains ruffle as if being cleaned.
 Another said they saw a girl with 1900's clothing ascend the staircase as if levitating.

-Located at 500 N. Main in Sioux Falls, the church has had a few peculiar moments according to witnesses in 1992.
-The Cathedral hosted a 'lock-in' youth event overnight when all power was lost in their part of the church.
+Located at 500 N. Main in Sioux Falls, the church has had a few particular moments according to witnesses in 1992.
+The Cathedral of Saint Joseph hosted a 'lock-in' youth event overnight when all power was lost in their part of the church.
 The group also claimed to hear pounding on closed doors in the night only to discover nothing when opened.